plone/training/voltohandson/quickstart.rst

       $ make start-backend-docker

 The repo also has a Volto project ready to build in the root.
-You should have all the :ref:`Volto dependencies <install-deps-volto-label>` installed in your machine.
+You should have all the :ref:`Volto dependencies <install-deps-volto-label>` installed on your machine.
 To build it you should do:

 .. code-block:: console